Exclusive: Late to teapot party, ExxonMobil breaks with tradition in wooing China's oil market

-DONGYING, China (Reuters) - ExxonMobil Corp’s (XOM.N) global oil marketing team stormed into China this week hoping to elbow aside rivals and gain access to the nation’s “teapot” refining market, executives told Reuters.
+DONGYING, China (Reuters) - ExxonMobil Corp’s global oil marketing team stormed into China this week hoping to elbow aside rivals and gain access to the nation’s “teapot” refining market, executives told Reuters.

 The push by Exxon, the world’s biggest oil and gas company by market value, to court the independent refiners, known as teapots, illustrates the clout they are exerting on the global oil market since winning crude import licenses from the government in 2015.
 The refiners are big foreign crude buyers in a country that is now the world’s largest oil importer.